konflux-ci/architecture/ADR/0013-integration-service-api-contracts.md

 ## Consequences

 As a result of the decision here to summarize results in a **HACBS_TEST_OUTPUT** result and store the larger test output as a file named **test_name_output.json**, we should find that:
-* Other components in AppStudio can leverage information exposed by TaskRuns - notably the UI (HAC), integration-service, and enterprise-contract - enabling features for the larger system that need to depend on some data from inside a variety of TaskRuns.
+* Other components in Konflux can leverage information exposed by TaskRuns - notably the UI (HAC), integration-service, and enterprise-contract - enabling features for the larger system that need to depend on some data from inside a variety of TaskRuns.
 * We'll be able to have PipelineRuns that _succeed_ and continue, even if they have tasks whose payloads fail and expose errors.
 This enables a progressive model where the user can get a build and a functional test and a deployment to their development Environment, even if a linter or scanner in their build pipeline emits an error.
 * By having chosen a convention that has "HACBS" in the name, we're going to have trouble integrating third-party Task providers in the future.
 In order to have its output respected by our system, a hypothetical vendor of a third-party scanner will need to add a "HACBS_TEST_OUTPUT" result on their Task, which is oddly specific to our system.
 At some point in the future, we should revise this decision to instead align to a common upstream convention that gains traction in the broader tekton ecosystem.
 See also [HACBS-1563](https://issues.redhat.com/browse/HACBS-1563).